cockroachdb/docs/v23.1/known-limitations.md

 [Tracking GitHub issue](https://github.com/cockroachdb/cockroach/issues/92961)

-### Low estimated RUs are rounded to zero
+### Low estimated Request Units are rounded to zero

-The RU estimate surfaced in [`EXPLAIN ANALYZE`](explain-analyze.html) is displayed as an integer value.
+The [Request Units](../cockroachcloud/learn-about-request-units.html) (RUs) estimate surfaced in [`EXPLAIN ANALYZE`](explain-analyze.html) is displayed as an integer value.
 Because of this, fractional RU estimates (i.e., very cheap queries) are rounded down to zero.

 [Tracking GitHub issue](https://github.com/cockroachdb/cockroach/issues/100617)

 ### Statistics for deleted tables in `system.table_statistics` do not get removed

 When a table is dropped, the related rows in `system.table_statistics` are not deleted.
-CockroachDB does not delete old statistics.
+CockroachDB does not delete historical statistics.

 [Tracking GitHub issue](https://github.com/cockroachdb/cockroach/issues/94195)

-### Collect stats for virtual computed columns
+### Collection of statistics for virtual computed columns

 CockroachDB does not collect statistics for [virtual computed columns](computed-columns.html).
 This can prevent the [optimizer](cost-based-optimizer.html) from accurately calculating the cost of scanning an index on a virtual column, and, transitively, the cost of scanning an [expression index](expression-indexes.html).

 [Tracking GitHub issue](https://github.com/cockroachdb/cockroach/issues/68254)

-### No support for placeholders in `AS OF SYSTEM TIME`
+### `AS OF SYSTEM TIME` does not support placeholders

 CockroachDB does not support placeholders in [`AS OF SYSTEM TIME`](as-of-system-time.html).
-This means that the time value has to be embedded in the SQL string.
+The time value must be embedded in the SQL string.

 [Tracking GitHub issue](https://github.com/cockroachdb/cockroach/issues/30955)